instructkr/claw-code

 What system dynamics does claw-code have?

-claw-code exhibits 3 data pools (Session State, Configuration Store), 3 feedback loops, 4 control points, 3 delays.
-The feedback loops handle retry and auto-scale.
+claw-code exhibits 4 data pools (Session Store, OAuth Token Cache), 4 feedback loops, 5 control points, 4 delays.
+The feedback loops handle retry and auto-refresh.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does claw-code use?